 All students are required to pay two weeks rent in advance to secure their place at UniHall.
 These funds are used to offset the first two weeks of rent.
 From then on, the rent will be deducted from your nominated Australian bank account weekly, on Monday by direct debit.

 Our preferred method of payment is Direct Debit.
 UniHall residents can either pay their fees in full up front or by direct debit on a weekly basis.
 For further inquiries please contact Admissions on [email protected]

 You can set up an Australian bank account at the Westpac branch located on campus in the Guild Village or you can head into Claremont Quarter or the city for other branch options.
 To begin the process, first call your preferred bank and arrange an appointment.
 You will need to bring your passport and potentially other ID items with you.

 You can access you Australian money by visiting the bank or by locaitng an ATM.
 Several ATMs are located on campus inside the Guild Village.
 You can also find them in Broadway Shopping Centre and along Hampden Road.
 Take a look at our online map to help you find local ATMs and shopping areas.

-You can purchase an Australian SIM card on campus in the Guild Village at the News Agency next door to Co-Op book store.If you wish to purchase a phone, SIM card and/or arrange an Australian number, we also recommend visiting a Telstra, Vodaphone or Optus store at Claremont Quarter or the Perth CBD.
+You can purchase an Australian SIM card online.If you wish to purchase a phone, SIM card and/or arrange an Australian number, we also recommend visiting a Telstra, Vodaphone or Optus store at Claremont Quarter or the Perth CBD.